 1.4.
 Indian Creek Falls and Tom Branch Falls

-Visitors can opt for a Deep Creek Trail that includes trails to the Juney Whank Falls, Tom Branch Falls, and the Indian Creek Falls and soak in the magnificence of the Smoky Mountain Waterfalls and the Great Smoky Mountains National Park.
+Visitors can opt for a Deep Creek Trail that includes trails to the Juney Whank Falls, Tom Branch Falls, and the Indian Creek Falls and soak in the magnificence of the Waterfalls and the Great Smoky Mountains National Park.

 1.5.
 Ramsey Cascades Waterfalls

-The Great Smoky Mountains National Park boasts of the region’s most popular and picturesque waterfalls.
+The Great Smoky Mountains National Park boasts the region’s most popular and picturesque waterfalls.
 The Ramsey Cascades hikes and this tallest waterfall take visitors to experience the beauty of the National Park and feel close to nature.

 1.6.
 Hen Wallow Falls